 In FY19, the Board retained a consultant for the Offshore Wind Strategic Plan for a two-year term.
 The Offshore Wind Strategic Plan was started in August 2018 and includes establishing the framework for moving forward in consultation with stakeholders and strategic partners.
-The draft strategic plan was issued for public comment in the 5th Quarter ("Q5") of fiscal year 2020 ("FY20") and was adopted by the Board and released to the public in September 2020.
+The draft strategic plan was issued for public comment in the 5th Quarter ("Q5") of FY206 and was adopted by the Board and released to the public in September 2020.